Last updated: 05/08/2023

 - The U.S. Embassy in Paramaribo, which provides consular services to U.S. citizens in French Guiana, is open for services to American citizens.
 To request an appointment, please write to email@example.com.

-- The U.S. Embassy in Paramaribo has resumed its interview waiver or “drop off” service for qualifying visa applicants by appointment only.
+- The U.S. Embassy in Paramaribo has resumed routine visa interview appointments and interview waiver or “drop off” service for qualifying visa applicants by appointment only.
 For more information about the interview waiver renewal process, please visit https://sr.usembassy.gov/visas/interview-waiver-program-iwp/.

 COVID-19 Traveler Information page on travel.state.gov